 Looks aren’t everything—unless you live in Brazil or South Korea.
-Appearance-wise, the two nations are polar opposites, yet both countries strive for a similar physical archetype.
+Appearance-wise, the two nations’ citizens are polar opposites, yet both populations strive for a similar physical archetype.
 South Koreans undergo elective surgery to diverge from perceived Asian homogeneity and attain elements of Western beauty.
 Conversely, as a result of Brazil’s long, painful history of slavery, the country has an extremely diverse population.
-Between 1501 and 1866, an estimated 4.9 million slaves were imported to Brazil from Africa, which is a staggering 40% of the total slaves brought to the Americas.
+Between 1501 and 1866, an estimated 4.9 million slaves were imported to Brazil from Africa, which is a staggering 40 percent of the total slaves brought to the Americas.
 Despite this diversity, many Brazilians are determined to look white, regardless of how many procedures they might have to endure.
 Appearance and wealth are closely linked in Brazil and South Korea, and for many, cosmetic surgery is a small hurdle to jump in the race toward prosperity.

-Whereas many Americans are familiar with the concept of post-op vacations as a means of concealing surgeries, Brazilians are not ashamed of cosmetic work.
-Breast implants and butt lifts are regarded as investments in Brazil, and are accordingly flaunted as status symbols.
+Though Americans often schedule post-op vacations as a way to conceal the healing process after a procedure, Brazilians are not ashamed of cosmetic work.
+Breast implants and butt lifts are regarded as investments in Brazil and are accordingly flaunted as status symbols.
 In a country focused on aesthetics, cosmetic surgery offers the promise of upward mobility.
-Women are pressured to conform to Brazilian society’s ideal physique—tall and white, with straight, blonde hair, large breasts, and a round bottom—regardless of the reality of said society’s racial demographics.
-According to the 2010 census, 47.73% of the population identified as white, while 43.13% considered themselves multiracial, or Pardo (brown-skinned).
+Women are pressured to conform to Brazilian society’s ideal physique—tall and white with straight, blond hair; large breasts; and a round bottom—regardless of the reality of said society’s racial demographics.
+According to the 2010 census, 47.73 percent of the population identified as white, while 43.13 percent considered themselves multiracial, or Pardo (brown-skinned).
 Though nearly half of the population has brown skin, it is understood that Brazilian women with Caucasian genotypes are more likely to be professionally and romantically successful.
-For this reason, women risk their health undergoing multiple surgeries and subjecting their hair to formaldehyde-infused Brazilian Blowouts to achieve a whiter appearance.
+For this reason, women risk their health by undergoing multiple surgeries and subjecting their hair to formaldehyde-infused Brazilian Blowouts to achieve a whiter appearance.

-Likewise, many South Koreans endeavor to attain Western features by going under the knife.
-Blepharoplasty, known as double-eyelid surgery, is the most common cosmetic procedure in South Korea.
-The procedure transforms the Epicanthic fold responsible for creating a monolid into an eyelid with a crease.
+Likewise, many South Koreans endeavor to obtain Western features by going under the knife.
+Blepharoplasty, known as double-eyelid surgery, is the most common cosmetic work done in South Korea.
+This procedure transforms the Epicanthic fold responsible for creating a monolid into an eyelid with a crease.
 Overall, cosmetic surgeries are used to distinguish trendy South Koreans, with the schoolgirl look serving as the current inspiration.
-Along these lines lies another popular surgery, the aegyo sal (eye smiles), which involves injecting fat under the eyes to mimic the convexity that appears when smiling.
+Along these lines lies another popular surgery, the aegyo sal (eye smiles), which involves injecting fat under the eyes to mimic the convexity that appears when one smiles.
 The purpose is to permanently emphasize a pleasant, youthful appearance.
 It is important for South Koreans to uphold a specific look, as companies frequently require job applicants to provide photographs with their résumés.

 Despite a dearth of medical doctors, wherein 10,000 general practitioners have been imported from Cuba, Brazil has more cosmetic surgeons per capita than any other country in the world.
 According to Brazil’s Federal Council of Medicine, the country has 5,500 certified cosmetic surgeons, as well as an additional 12,000 doctors performing procedures without requisite training.